PatrickF1/fzf.fish/README.md

 # fzf_fish_integration
 A plugin that integrates `fzf` into your `fish` workflow.
-Creates handy functions&#151;each with its own mnemonic keybinding&#151;to use fzf to
+Creates handy functions&mdash;each with its own mnemonic keybinding&mdash;to use fzf to

 > Search for a file or folder in the current directory - `Ctrl+f` (f for file)